 Before the game begins, show students each feeling card and have students practice making a face that demonstrates each feeling.

 Now the fun part…..
-Students walk around making the feeling face they have on their card.
-Students have to find the friend who has the who has the matching feeling card by reading the feeling on the other student’s face.
+Students walk around, making the feeling faces they have on their cards.
+Students have to find the friend who has the matching feeling card by reading the feeling on the other student’s face.

 Once everyone has found their matching feeling friend, announce that they can show each other their feeling cards to see if they have the right match.
 You can play with just the feeling monster cards or with both the feeling monster cards and the emoji feelings cards.

 When we teach feelings, often we focus on how the mouth looks.
 When someone is happy, they have a smile.